 COURSES IN NANOENGINEERING (NANO)

 NANO 4.
-Experience Nanoengineering (1) Introduction to nanoengineering lab-based skills.
+Experience NanoEngineering (1) Introduction to NanoEngineering lab-based skills.
 Hands-on training and experimentation with nanofabrication techniques, integration, and analytical tools.
-Prerequisites: None.
-(P/NP grading only; for incoming NANO freshmen and transfers; department approval required.
-NANO 1 or NANO 4 is mandatory).
+This class is for NANO majors who are incoming first-year students, to be taken their first year.
+Prerequisites: Department approval required.
+(P/NP grading only; NANO 4 is mandatory).

 NANO 103.
-Foundations in Nanoengineering: Biochemical Principles (4) Principles of biochemistry tailored to nanotechnologies.
+Foundations in NanoEngineering: Biochemical Principles (4) Principles of biochemistry tailored to nanotechnologies.
 The structure and function of biomolecules and their specific roles in molecular interactions and signal pathways.
 Detection methods at the micro and nano scales.
-Prerequisites: BILD 1, Chem.
-6C, NANO 101, and NANO 102.
-Priority enrollment given to nanoengineering majors.
+Prerequisites: BILD 1 and CHEM 6C and NANO 11 (or NANO 101) and NANO 102.
+Priority enrollment will be given to NanoEngineering majors.
+Department approval required.

 NANO 104.
-Foundations in Nanoengineering: Physical Principles (4) Introduction to quantum mechanics and nanoelectronics.
+Foundations in NanoEngineering: Physical Principles (4) Introduction to quantum mechanics and nanoelectronics.
 Wave mechanics, the Schröedinger equation, free and confined electrons, band theory of solids.
 Nanosolids in 0D, 1D, and 2D.
 Application to nanoelectronic devices.
-Prerequisites: Math 20D and NANO 101.
-Priority enrollment given to nanoengineering majors.
+Prerequisites: Math 20D and NANO 11 (or NANO 101).
+Priority enrollment will be given to NanoEngineering majors.
+Department approval required.

-NANO 106.
+NANO 106*.
 Crystallography of Materials (4) Fundamentals of crystallography, and practice of methods to study material structure and symmetry.
 Curie symmetries.
 Tensors as mathematical description of material properties and symmetry restrictions.
 Introduction to diffraction methods, including X-ray, neutron and electron diffraction.
 Close-packed and other common structures of real-world materials.
 Derivative and superlattice structures.
-Prerequisites: MATH 20F(MATH 18).
+Prerequisites: MATH 20F or MATH 18.

 *Effective Winter 2015 for students who want to switch to the new curriculum: NANO 106 is a course that must be taken if you switch to the new catalog.
 NANO 106 does not replace ECE 25.
 If you have not completed ECE 25, then do not take ECE 25.